maikelthedev/maikeldotuk.github.io/_posts/2018-02-21-pending-references.md

 ---
 ![](/uploads/2018/02/21/responsibilities_of_property_managers.jpg)

-I am working, I am not working, I am not sure....**that is not good.**
+I am working, I am not working, I am not sure....**that isn't good.**

 Theoretically I have a 21 to 24 hours per week job as an administrative support to someone with a dissability.
 But I have no idea what are the hours that I will be officially working, I have very little idea of when am I paid.
 I haven't even signed a contract.
 Yet I'm already counting hours in a time-sheet.